openthread/spinel-spec/core/appendix-examples.md

 * CMD_VALUE_GET:PROP_INTERFACE_TYPE
 * CMD_VALUE_IS:PROP_INTERFACE_TYPE

-If the OS supports using vendor-specific commands, the vendor should be verified before using them:
+If the AP supports using vendor-specific commands, the vendor should be verified before using them:

 * CMD_VALUE_GET:PROP_VENDOR_ID
 * CMD_VALUE_IS:PROP_VENDOR_ID